-If you are ever uncertain as to legal requirements or how they apply to ESA, you should discuss the matter with your manager or VP Regulatory & General Counsel.
-Regulation O.Reg 22/04, Product Safety Regulation, or any other technical matter, should be discussed with a Technical Advisor, an Engineering team member, Product Safety team member, a Plan Review team member, -Director, Technical Services and Regulatory Process, or the Senior Director Engineering & Regulations.
+If you are ever uncertain as to legal requirements or how they apply to ESA, you should discuss the matter with your manager or the VP & General Counsel.
+If your question is related to Code interpretation or a technical matter it should be discussed with a Technical Advisor, Code Engineer or the Chief Engineer.